Clinical study on the

 Eosinophilic esophagitis

-- Difficulty swallowing, sometimes massive
+- Difficulties swallowing, partly massive

 - Pain behind the sternum